gioblu/BIPLAN/documentation/system-functions.md

 ```
 label [variable]
 ```
-Saves the program index in a variable to be used by `jump` later.
+Saves the position in the program in a variable to be used by `jump` later.
 Receives a single parameter of type variable.
 ```php
 label $loop
   print "Hello world \n"